microsoft/SymCrypt/doc/breaking_changes.md

 ### SYMCRYPT_VERSION_API will be renamed to SYMCRYPT_VERSION_MAJOR
 This is for consistency with the Semantic Versioning specification, as well as various tooling.

+### extern variables defined in SymCrypt headers will be removed and replaced by equivalent getter functions
+This simplifies how we define dynamic module exports in a cross-platform way.